cde-ev/cdedb2/doc/source/Realm_Mailinglist_Subman.rst

 In addition to the manual actions which can be performed, it is required to regularly perform cleanup actions to react to changes in implicators.
-This actually does not make use of the ``SubscriptionAction`` enum, but makes use of its own internal state transitioning logic given in .
+This actually does not make use of the ``SubscriptionAction`` enum, but makes use of its own internal state transitioning logic given in ``SubscriptionManager._apply_cleanup()``.

-In subman, we distinct between subscribing (shown in green in the graph) and other states (shown in red, respectively), where users listed in subscribing states receive information sent to the list.
+In subman, we differentiate between subscribing (shown in green in the graph) and non-subscribing states (shown in red), where users listed in subscribing states are considered to be subscribed in the usual sense.
 For subscribers, there is no visible distinction between the different subscribing states intended.
-Subscribing states are:

 List of states
 --------------
+Subscribing states are:

 Explicitly Subscribed (Core)
     Users, which have been actively subscribed to a list, either by